 Know What Works

 Finally, once you get the ball rolling, take some time to reflect on what’s working and what’s not.
 Did you have a post that performed particularly well?
 Consider what kind of content you shared and what you did to promote it to try to replicate the result.
 Have something that didn’t perform well?
 The algorithm is a tricky beast.
 Don’t be afraid to give yourself a little boost by experimenting with sponsored post options.
-Alternatively, switch up your strategy and experiment with different types of imagery, videos, articles and captions until you find something that sticks.
+Alternatively, switch up your strategy and test using different types of imagery, videos, articles and captions until you find something that sticks.

 comments